-Just like how the Mediterranean diet claimed 2017's top spot for the most talked-about diet, the ketogenic diet has taken over in 2018.
-It seems like every key player in the wellness community, from nutritionists to celebrities (like Halle Berry), has commented—if not enlisted themselves—on this eating regimen.
+Just like the Mediterranean diet claimed 2017's top spot for the most talked-about diet, the ketogenic diet took over in 2018.
+It seems like every key player in the wellness community, from nutritionists to celebrities (like Halle Berry), has commented—if not enlisted themselves—on this particular eating regimen.
 Its premise is simple: Cut back on carbs and load up on healthy fats and protein because, believe it or not, the term "healthy fats" is not an oxymoron.
 They do exist.
 The goal of the keto diet is for the body to reach a state of ketosis, which, according to Kelly LeVeque, is when "there is a decrease in the production and utilization of glucose.
 There is also a decrease in the breakdown of protein (found in your muscles) to be used for energy.
 So your body burns fat without sacrificing any muscle."